Content reviewed and updated 1 March 2023.

 Don’t use apostrophes for plural words.
 Apostrophes should only be used if there is a letter missing, and using apostrophes for plural words immediately lowers the professionalism of your document.
 There is no need for apostrophes in any of these words – unless they are a noun’s possession.

 31) Limit typefaces to two per project

-As mentioned previously, keep the number of different typefaces in your document to two – one for headings, one for body text.
+As mentioned previously, keep the number of different typefaces in your document to two – one for headings, and one for body text.
 If you need any further formatting to further separate text (for example, for captions or headers/footers), remember that typefaces can be made to look rather different by formatting their size, weight, and style.

 32) Use typefaces that reinforce a document’s mood

-Generally-speaking, serif fonts are used for formal documents, and sans-serif fonts are used for more informal contexts.
+Generally speaking, serif fonts are used for formal documents, and sans-serif fonts are used for more informal contexts.
 Typefaces can be further categorised into decorative, handwritten, slab, script, and blackletter.
-Each style comes with its own connotations, and will affect the mood of the document in a big way – especially if used incorrectly.
+Each style comes with its own connotations and will affect the mood of the document in a big way – especially if used incorrectly.
 For example, a wedding invitation will often use a script font to formally invite guests, whereas a quirky shop selling handmade gifts might use decorative fonts to advertise their kooky crafts.

 Regardless of the mood of the design, never use fonts like Comic Sans, Papyrus, Jokerman, or Curlz.
 These fonts have a poor reputation, and use of them screams unprofessional amateurism (plus, some of them are rather illegible) – and even if that’s what you’re going for, don’t use them!

 33) Choose serif or sans-serif, based on aesthetics